manuelkamp/TCS2FHEM/README.md

 You can configure the port, on which the API runs in configs.py in the 'api_port'-value.
 You also have to set an API-Key in secrets.py in the 'api'-value.
 Then you can call the API as follows:
 http://servername/api_key/command[/json]

+You can use the following commands:
+triggerdoor - Triggers the front door opener
+triggerlight - Triggers the light
+togglepartymode - Enables/disables the Party-Mode
+partymodeon - Sets Party-Mode enabled
+partymodeoff - Sets Party-Mode disabled
+partymodestate - Returns the state of the Party-Mode

 ## FHEM API
 todo